idexio/idex-contracts-silverton/README.md

 Silverton consolidates Whistler’s multi-chain support for EVM-compatible blockchains by consolidating key values in Constants, and allowing parameterization of other values such as the WETH or native asset wrapping ERC-20 contract address.

+## Bug Bounty

+The smart contracts in this repo are covered by a [bug bounty via Immunefi](https://www.immunefi.com/bounty/idex).

 ## License

 The IDEX Silverton Smart Contracts and related code are released under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).